byterubpay/byterub-site/_posts/2017-07-30-logs-for-the-Community-meeting-held-on-2017-07-30.md

 **\<sgp>** My apologies
 **\<sgp>** Especially to @rehrar
 **\<sgp>** 8.
 Conclusion
 **\<sgp>** That’s all!
-Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and monero-community.
+Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and byterub-community.
 **\<datenschleuder>** ADVERTISING: Don't forget the next Berlin ByteRub Meetup 10th august in Gräfestr 77 | 7pm
 **\<serhack>** thnak you sgp
 **\<sgp>** Feel free to stick around, but the meeting is officiall over